Citizenship by Conferral

 In order to be eligible for Australian Citizenship by conferral, applicants must meet a number of residence requirements, including:

-- You have lived in Australia for at least 12 months as a permanent resident
+- 12 months as a permanent resident; and

 If you were born in Australia, then you would automatically be an Australian citizen if at least one of your parents was an Australian Citizen or a permanent resident at the time of your birth.

-Australia now allows dual citizenship.
-That means that an Australian citizen can take up citzenship of another country without losing their Australian citizenship.
+Australia allows dual citizenship.
+That means that an Australian citizen can take up citizenship of another country without losing their Australian citizenship.

-If, on the other hand, you become an Australian citizen, it is up to the law of your country of citizenship whether you can keep your existing citizenship.
+However, it is up to the law of your country of citizenship whether you can keep your existing citizenship upon becoming an Australian.

 Applicants for Australian Citizenship who have criminal convictions or other character issues including traffic offences should first consult a Migration Agent before lodging an application.
 The threshold for Citizenship is much higher

 than for a permanent visa, and requires much more supporting evidence.

 There may be options for former Australian Citizens, children born in Australia who have lived here until their 10th birthday, and children adopted by Australians overseas.
 Please contact one of our Consultants for an assessment on your eligibility.